From creating a straighter smile to covering unsightly stains, Lumineers are a simple way to improve the appearance of teeth quickly.

 Despite their thinness, Lumineers are strong enough to last up to 20 years.
 But unlike regular porcelain veneers, Lumineers are removable.
 If one should be damaged, it can be replaced easily, or if for some reason you decide you don’t like your Lumineers (though we think this very unlikely), they can be removed and your teeth underneath will be the same as before.

-If you are interested in improving your smile and think Lumineers might be right for you, call us at Kettleman Dental Care in Lodi now.
-We can make an appointment for you to consult with Dr. Omar Sattout about Lumineers.
+If you are interested in improving your smile and think Lumineers might be right for you, call us at Smiles Depot in Lodi now.
+We can make an appointment for you to consult with Dr. Nokrashy about Lumineers.